googlearchive/firebase-util/README.md

    - **exportVal**: returns the merged values by calling exportVal() on each path ref and extending the previous results

 <a name="contributing"></a>

+## Firebase.Util.enableDebugging(int)

+Set the level of debug output.
+Defaults to 0 (errors only).
+This can be set or changed at any time after Firebase.Util is loaded.

+  - 0: no output
+  - 1: errors
+  - 2: warnings and errors
+  - 3: info, warnings, errors
+  - 4: log, info, warnings, errors
+  - 5: debug, log, info, warnings, errors

 # Contributing

 ## Setup